andreavolpato/testalab_website/assets/publications/readme.txt

 - Cáceres with Caceres
 Also no heading is allowed in the document.
 Remove any line at the beginning of the file from scopus.

+TODO
+For the future we might consider using https://github.com/larsgw/citation.js